robertslutsky/GraphDBTry/README.md

 Some Requirements and Info as we were not able to upload to an EC2 instance so running must be done locally:
 Django 2.2.7
 Python 3
 Neo4j running locally with a database running with username: neo4j, password: password.
-This can be modified but must also modify driver in GraphDBFirst/GraphDBImport/views.py
+This can be modified, but you must also modify driver in GraphDBFirst/GraphDBImport/views.py

 To Run:
 1. From in the directory with manage.py run the command: python manage.py runserver